Redbox Entertainment (NASDAQ:RDBX) Shares Gap Up to $13.20

-Shares of Redbox Entertainment Inc. (NASDAQ:RDBX – Get Rating) gapped up prior to trading on Monday .
+Redbox Entertainment Inc. (NASDAQ:RDBX – Get Rating)’s share price gapped up before the market opened on Monday .
 The stock had previously closed at 13.20, but opened at 16.02.
-Redbox Entertainment shares last traded at 16.30, with a volume of 282,099 shares trading hands.
+Redbox Entertainment shares last traded at 16.30, with a volume of 282,099 shares.

-Several equities research analysts have recently weighed in on RDBX shares.
-BTIG Research downgraded Redbox Entertainment from a “buy” rating to a “neutral” rating in a report on Monday, April 18th.
-B. Riley downgraded Redbox Entertainment from a “neutral” rating to a “sell” rating in a report on Friday, May 27th.
-Canaccord Genuity Group decreased their price objective on Redbox Entertainment from $16.00 to $3.00 in a report on Wednesday, April 20th.
-Canaccord Genuity Group decreased their price objective on Redbox Entertainment from $16.00 to $3.00 and set a “buy” rating for the company in a report on Wednesday, April 20th.
-Finally, Wedbush downgraded Redbox Entertainment from an “outperform” rating to a “neutral” rating in a report on Wednesday, May 11th.
-One analyst has rated the stock with a sell rating, two have assigned a hold rating and two have issued a buy rating to the company.
-Based on data from MarketBeat, the stock currently has an average rating of “Hold” and a consensus target price of 9.57.
+Several equities research analysts have recently commented on RDBX shares.
+BTIG Research cut Redbox Entertainment from a “buy” rating to a “neutral” rating in a research note on Monday, April 18th.
+Wedbush cut Redbox Entertainment from an “outperform” rating to a “neutral” rating in a research note on Wednesday, May 11th.
+Canaccord Genuity Group cut their price target on Redbox Entertainment from $16.00 to $3.00 and set a “buy” rating for the company in a research note on Wednesday, April 20th.
+B. Riley cut Redbox Entertainment from a “neutral” rating to a “sell” rating in a research note on Friday, May 27th.
+Finally, Canaccord Genuity Group cut their price target on Redbox Entertainment from $16.00 to $3.00 in a research note on Wednesday, April 20th.
+One equities research analyst has rated the stock with a sell rating, two have assigned a hold rating and two have given a buy rating to the company’s stock.
+Based on data from MarketBeat, the company has an average rating of “Hold” and an average target price of 9.57.

 About Redbox Entertainment (NASDAQ:RDBX)